Plymouth Whitemarsh High School: School Profile

 International Baccalaureate Career Programme

-The IB Career-related Programme (IBCP) at PWHS offers academic study and practical hands-on experience through an integrated curriculum, consisting of core IB study, taken alongside one of the two career-related pathways: Business & Finance, Design Technology, or Visual Arts.
-The IBCP prepares students for transition to higher education in a specific career pathway.
+The IB Career-related Programme (IBCP) at PWHS offers academic study and practical hands-on experience through an integrated curriculum, consisting of core IB study, in one of three career-related pathways: Business, Design Technology, or Art & Design.

 IBCP courses are designated as “IB” on the student transcript.
-Courses include:
+Required courses include:

 - Math Analysis and Approaches SL